 …(existing texts)….

 If the Joint Multi-band RSNA subfield within the RSN Capabilities field is 1 for both the RSNA initiator and the RSNA responder and at least one of the STAs uses different MAC addresses for different bands/channels, the STAs shall use a single 4-way handshake to negotiate pairwise cipher suites and establish PTKSAs for both the current operating band/channel and the other supported band(s)/channel(s).
 As specified in 12.7.6 (4-way handshake), message 2 and message 3 of the 4-way handshake convey the RSNE and the Multi-band element(s).
 The RSNE in message 2 includes the selected pairwise cipher suite for the current operating band/channel, and the Multi-band element(s) in message 2 includes the selected pairwise cipher suite(s) for the other supported band(s)/channel(s). message 3 includes the RSNE and the Multi-band element(s) that the STA would send in a Beacon, DMG Beacon, Announce, Probe Response, or Information Response frame. message 3 may include a second RSNE and Multi-band element(s) that indicate the STA’s pairwise cipher suite assignments for the current operating band/channel and the other supported band(s)/channel(s).
-KCK and KEK associated with the current operating band/channel shall be used in the 4-way handshake.
+PTK-KCK and PTK-KEK associated with the current operating band/channel shall be used in the 4-way handshake.

 Instruction to TGme Editor: Update REVme D2.0 12.7.1.3 Pairwise key hierarchy as shown below (track change on).